Helping People to Pay Attention, Understand

 We support all organisations, working and bringing positive outcomes in this field, without judgement and try to only focus on the aspects of the work that they do well.
 We are also clear that at anytime we feel or experience that someone, or some organisation is not in alignment with offering positive services, we certainly do not remain silent - we do speak out!

-Our unique and empowering 'Line in the Sand' programs for Men
+Our unique and empowering 'Line in the Sand' workshops for Men

-We offer 'Line in the Sand' programs for men at risk of, or currently engaged in, actions or behaviours that negatively impact on themselves and other people in their lives.
+We offer 'Line in the Sand' workshops for men at risk of, or currently engaged in, actions or behaviours that negatively impact on themselves and other people in their lives.

-We also have 'Line in the Sand' programs for men who have been, or are currently, impacted by situations of negative relationship actions or behaviours against them.
+We also have 'Line in the Sand' workshops for men who have been, or are currently, impacted by situations of negative relationship actions or behaviours against them.

 Imagine, for a moment, being clear about where you are with your own 'Line in the Sand'; knowing exactly where you are with your own understanding, thoughts, feelings, emotions, beliefs, attitudes, actions and behaviours in your relationship.
 Imagine using this to help you to form, and be in, a much more conscious and harmonious relationship with those around you, especially with your partner if you have one.
 Imagine how those around you will feel, knowing that you have done some good work to support being in a better relationship, and through this work supporting or stopping any current or potential future relationship or family conflict or domestic violence.
 What an amazing thing to do for yourself, your family and the whole community.